Who We Are

 The Horatio Alger Association of Distinguished Americans is dedicated to the simple but powerful belief that hard work, honesty and determination can conquer all obstacles.
 The Association honors the achievements of outstanding leaders who have accomplished remarkable successes in spite of adversity by bestowing upon them the Horatio Alger Award and inducting them as lifetime Members.
 Since 1947, more than 700 distinguished individuals from all walks of life and diverse professional backgrounds have received the Horatio Alger Award and lifetime membership in the Association.
 There are currently more than 300 living Members, including ten Members from Canada.

 Horatio Alger Members support promising young people with the resources and confidence needed to overcome adversity and pursue their dreams through higher education.
-Thanks to their generosity, the Association awards more than $11 million annually in undergraduate and graduate need-based scholarships across the United States and Canada and provides college support and mentoring services to its Scholars.
+Thanks to their generosity, in 2017 the Association awarded more than $18 million in undergraduate and graduate need-based scholarships across the United States and Canada and provides college support and mentoring services to its Scholars.
 Since 1984, the Association has awarded more than $125 million in college scholarships to more than 25,000 deserving young people.

 In 2009, the Association incorporated the Horatio Alger Association of Canada to provide an opportunity for its Canadian Members to develop scholarship programs for Canadian youth.
 In light of its rapidly expanding scholarship programs, the Association also established the Horatio Alger Endowment Fund in 2011 as a separate 501(c)(3) in order to endow all of its scholarships in perpetuity.
 Today, through its Members, the Association continues to educate American and Canadian young people about the economic and personal opportunities afforded them through the two nations’ free-enterprise systems.